steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``ROC_USE_FGS_KERNARG``
-        | Use fine grain kernel args segment for supported ASICs.
+        | Use fine grain kernel arguments segment for supported ASICs.
       - ``1``
       - | 0: Disable
         | 1: Enable

     * - | ``ROCPROFILER_REGISTER_ROOT``
-        | The path to the rocProfiler.
+        | Sets the path to ``rocProfiler``.
-      - Unset by default.
+      - None
       -

-AMD rocclr environment variables at debug build:
+The following table lists debug environment variables affecting common runtime used in HIP and OpenCL (ROCclr) of clr project.
+These variables only settable during DEBUG build.

 .. list-table::
     :header-rows: 1